Alfresco/acs-community-packaging/dev/README.md

 # Development Tomcat Environment

-It is possible to use Docker containers to test your code, but it is normally more convenient to simply run the repository webapp (**`alfresco.war`**) and Share webapp (**`share.war`**) in a tomcat instance.
+It is possible to use Docker containers to test your code, but it is normally more convenient to simply run the repository webapp (`alfresco.war`) and Share webapp (`share.war`) in a tomcat instance.
 Options are also available to apply selected AMPs.

-## 1. Setting up your development environment
+## Setting up your development environment
 Although it is possible to work on individual github projects, we recommend working on the `alfresco-community-repo`, `alfresco-community-share` and `acs-community-packaging` in a single Intellij IDEA project.
 They depend on each other and typically you will want to make changes to all of them if you are changing the repository code.

 ~~~bash